-The Center for Global Engagement at Marymount University has a set of policies and procedures in place to ensure that students have a successful international experience.
+The Global Education Office at Marymount University has a set of policies and procedures in place to ensure that students have a successful international experience.
 Policies and procedures may be subject to change.
-Any questions related to these policies should be directed to the Global Learning Office.
+Any questions related to these policies should be directed to the Global Education Office.

-- Students must be in good academic standing at the time of application and immediately prior to the study abroad term
+- For summer, semester and year-long programs, students must have a minimum 2.5 cumulative GPA and must be in good academic standing at the time of application and immediately prior to the study abroad term.

 - Students on academic probation at the time of application or immediately prior to the study abroad term are not eligible to study abroad.

 - Students on disciplinary probation and/or who have a significant history of disciplinary problems may not be eligible to participate in study abroad.